01 of 07

 The fresh taste of homemade cheese is notable no matter what milk you use, but the flavor of the final cheese is pretty amazing if you can get your hands on whole milk from pastured cows.
 Put a gallon of milk (whole milk will yield the best cheese) in a medium or large pot and just bring to a boil—you want bubbles forming around the edges of the pot.Continue to 3 of 7 below.

 Add Acid to the Hot Milk

 Once the milk is just about to start to boil, with bubbles along the edges of the pot, add the acid that will make the milk curdle.
-My favorite option is 1/2 cup of buttermilk.
-I find it creates the milky-est final cheese, but 2 tbsp. of lemon juice or distilled white vinegar work just as well.Continue to 4 of 7 below.
+Our favorite option is a 1/2 cup of buttermilk.
+We find it creates the milky-est final cheese, but 2 tbsp. of lemon juice or distilled white vinegar work just as well.Continue to 4 of 7 below.

 04 of 07

 Take the milk off the heat and let the acid curdle it.
 You want the curds (chunks of cheese) and whey (remaining liquid from the milk) to fully separate.
 Depending on the milk, the acid, and the temperature, this will take between 10 and 20 minutes.Continue to 5 of 7 below.

 While the milk is dividing into curds and whey, line a colander or strainer with a double layer of cheesecloth or a clean kitchen towel and set it over a large bowl.
 After the milk has divided, pour the curds and whey into the waiting lined strainer.Continue to 6 of 7 below.